bimalpaudels/restricted/README.md

 ### Restrictor

-- `allow`: Optional list of allowed modules/functions
+- `whitelist`: Optional list of allowed modules/functions
-- `restrict`: Optional list of restricted modules/functions
+- `blacklist`: Optional list of restricted modules/functions
-- Only one of `allow` or `restrict` can be provided
+- Only one of `whitelist` or `blacklist` can be provided

 ### Executor